Lakers Trade Rumors: Anthony Davis May Move For Lonzo Ball, Julius Randle, Luol Deng, Suggests ‘LA Sports Hub’

 Nevertheless, Beck noted that if James does decide to move to L.A., then the probability of George following him would be quite high.

-However, that is a big “if” as the Lakers would have to secure signing LeBron first before all dominoes fall perfectly into place.
+However, that is a big “if” as the Lakers would have to secure signing LeBron first before all the dominoes fall perfectly into place.

 Jason Reed of FanSided’s LA Sports Hub suggested that the Lakers should trade for Anthony Davis before this summer’s free agency market opens.

 Davis’ presence on the Lakers’ roster is believed to be significant enough to attract James’ attention.
-LeBron’s fondness for Davis was recently shown when the three-time NBA champion revealed that he picked the latter next to Kevin Durant during the All-Star Game starters draft with Stephen Curry.
+LeBron’s fondness for Davis was recently shown when the three-time NBA champion revealed that he picked Davis next to Kevin Durant during the All-Star Game starters draft with Stephen Curry.

 Reed’s proposed trade looked something like this: Ball, Julius Randle, Luol Deng, and the Lakers’ 2019 first-round draft pick in exchange for Davis.

-Reed cited Davis’ comments during an interview with Rachel Nichols in a recent episode of The Jump as signs that the five-time NBA All-Star might already be considering to get out of New Orleans while he is still healthy and young.
+Reed cited Davis’ comments during an interview with Rachel Nichols in a recent episode of The Jump as signs that the five-time NBA All-Star might already be considering getting out of New Orleans while he is still healthy and young.

 In the interview, Davis reacted to Paul Pierce’s references on former Celtics teammate Kevin Garnett.
-Garnett reportedly said that he regretted “not requesting a trade sooner out of Minnesota,” and Davis admitted that it made him “think” and that he was “wondering” if he was “following the same path.”
+Garnett reportedly said that he regretted “not requesting a trade sooner out of Minnesota,” and Davis admitted that it made him “think,” and that he was “wondering” if he was “following the same path.”

-Reed believes that while “Davis looks to be loyal now,” those kinds of comments would certainly be disturbing for the Pelicans unless New Orleans could come up with a big offseason this summer.
+Reed believes that while “Davis looks to be loyal now,” those kinds of comments would certainly be disturbing for the Pelicans unless New Orleans can come up with a big offseason this summer.